How to Become a Speech Therapist in Colorado

 Step 4.
 Earn Your License and Begin Your Career as a Speech-Language Pathologist

-Once you’ve passed the national exam, you’ll be ready to apply for licensure through the Colorado DORA.
+Once you’ve passed the national exam, you’ll be ready to apply for licensure online through the Colorado Department of Regulatory Agencies.

 You’ll need to submit:

 Clinics prefer to hire SLPs who have worked under their tutelage to gain required professional experience because they already have internal references and knowledge of the clinic’s clients.
-Contact your clinical fellowship supervisor for more information about job opportunities.
+This is in some ways the easiest path because you will already have a good idea if you are on it by the time you complete your RPE.
+Since you are familiar with the clinic, you will know right away if you want to stay.

 Start an Independent Practice or Partnership